Why do we sing “Auld Lang Syne” each New Year’s Eve, but do we know what it means?

 “The following song, an old song, of the olden times, has never been in print, nor even in manuscript until I took it down from an old man.”

 The phrase appeared in Scottish song as early as 1588, but Burns added a few verses of his own to the old song such that the ballad subsequently became a standard song in Hogmanay, the Scottish name for New Year celebrations.

 “we’ll take a cup of kindness yet” and

 In Scotland, why were New Year celebrations more important than Christmas?

-- During the Scottish Protestant Reformation in the 1560s John Knox brought the teaching back from John Calvin in Geneva.
-Scottish Presbyterians and Puritans avoided Christmas celebrations due to its accumulation of various superstitions, or because of Roman Catholic practices.
+- During the Scottish Protestant Reformation in the 1560s, John Knox brought the teaching back from John Calvin in Geneva.
+Scottish Presbyterians and Puritans avoided Christmas celebrations due to their accumulation of various superstitions or Roman Catholic practices.

 - The ban on Christmas Day in Scotland, though repealed in 1712, was not technically restored as a public holiday in Scotland until 1958.
 During those 318 years, Hogmanay rose in popularity.